 What is CBN?
 Effects, benefits, and more

 It’s easy to believe that 1 in 3 adults don't get enough sleep.
-Hustle culture has romanticized all-nighters in college and overtime work hours — leaving us to settle for the sleep-deprived cycle.
+Hustle culture has glorified long hours and constant busyness, leaving us burnt out, exhausted, and stuck in a relentless, sleep-deprived cycle.

 The average person spends 26 years of their life asleep and about 7 extra years trying to get to sleep.
 Our time in restoration is not just a mental, physical, and functional need — it’s a significant portion of our time here.

-We shouldn't have to settle for melatonin and sleeping pills that leave us groggy the next day, or rely on caffeine to make it through the workweek.
+To get proper rest, we shouldn't have to rely on sleep aids like melatonin and sleeping pills that leave us groggy, or depend on caffeine to stay awake during the day.
 Our bodies and minds deserve a more sustainable option.

-Sunmed's goal is to utilize natural plant compounds that support the simple, yet ever-growing need: to fall asleep easily, sleep deeply, and wake up truly restored.
+One of Sunmed's many wellness goals is to use plant compounds to meet the essential and increasingly important need to sleep better.
+This means utilizing natural supplements to fall asleep easily, sleep peacefully, and wake up truly restored.

 What is CBN?